SonyCSL/Kadecot-JS/README.md

 In [main.js](main.js), a web server and a version-specific provider ([v1/provider.js](v1/provider.js) ) is started.
 Currently the web server is only used for wamp client sample, but in future, default system manager will be hosted.

 [v1/provider.js](v1/provider.js) tries to connect to WAMP router.
-If successful, it registers some kadecot-specific public WAMP procedure (*getDeviceList*) and some used for plugin registration (*registerplugin*,*registerdevice*,*unregisterdevice*), and subscribes to crossbar-specific topic *wamp.session.on_leave*, to monitor plugin detachment.
+If successful, it registers some Kadecot-specific public WAMP procedure (*getDeviceList*) and some used for plugin registration (*registerplugin*,*registerdevice*,*unregisterdevice*), and subscribes to crossbar-specific topic *wamp.session.on_leave*, to monitor plugin detachment.
 After this, plugins under [v1/plugins/](v1/plugins/) are scanned and inited.

 During plugin initialization, each plugin is also connected to WAMP router.
 This connection is notified to the provider by calling WAMP procedure *com.sonycsl.kadecot.provider.procedure.registerplugin* with desired plugin prefix declared.